harleyholt/bigdoorjs/README.md

 	var secret_key = 'b0435cee6f3d413c97754574cddeb3f8';
 	var publisher = require('bigdoor').publisher(app_key, secret_key);

-	// create a new currency called XP var xp = publisher.currency({
+	// Create a new Currency called XP var xp = publisher.currency({
 		title: 'XP',
 		description: 'Experience Points awarded to the user for performing valuable actions' });

-	// save that currency
-	xp.save(function(error, xp) {
+	// Save that Currency to the BigDoor service xp.save(function(error, xp) {

+		if ( error ) {
+			// handle error
+		}

 		// XP has been saved
-		// in order to give this to someone, we need to
+		// Now we just need a User to give it to publisher.user.get(
-		// retrieve a user by their end_user_login (their ID) publisher.user.get(
-			'example_end_user_login_string',
+			'example_user_login_string',
 			function(error, example_user) {

+				if ( error ) {
+					// handle error
+				}

-				// give 50 of this new currency to this user xp.give(50).to(example_user, function(error, balance) {
+				// Give 50 of this new currency to this user xp.give(50).to(example_user, function(error, balance) {

 					console.log(example_user.end_user_login +
 						'now has ' + balance + xp.title);

 				});
 			}
 		);